-This post is for any retailer looking for how to train your team on suggestive selling techniques.
+This post is for every retailer looking for how to train their team on suggestive selling techniques.

 When you’re trying to build your retail sales - and who isn’t - there are really only three ways to do it: